University of Scranton buildings and landmarks: Patrick and Margaret DeNaples Center

-The University Commons
+University Commons

-For twenty-five years, there had been an effort by the University of Scranton to close the 900 and 1000 blocks of Linden Street which ran through the school's campus.
+For 25 years, there had been an effort by the University of Scranton to close the 900 and 1000 blocks of Linden Street which ran through the school's campus.
 In 1980, the improvement project was actualized.
 The Commons project was intended to create a more attractive, park-like atmosphere on the campus and to eliminate the safety hazards associated with pedestrian and vehicle traffic.
 With that new space, the university hoped to create a 20-foot-wide brick walkway, trees, benches, a water fountain, and patio area in addition to developing the area with landscaping.

 The University Commons proposal was approved by the Scranton City Council on December 20, 1978.
 Construction on the project was begun on June 2, 1980, as parts of Linden Street were removed.
 The project was completed around November 1980 and dedication ceremonies were held in December 1980.
 Currently, it serves as the main walkway through the university's campus.